aurbac/codedeploy-codepipeline-with-laravel/README.md

 4.7\.
 For **IAM Role** select **WebServerRole** created previously.

 4.8\.
 In **Advanced Details** expand the section, copy the [content file](https://raw.githubusercontent.com/aurbac/codedeploy-codepipeline-with-laravel/master/scripts/bootstrap-codecommit.sh) and paste it in **User data** as text.
+In User data you are passing sentences to install web server, install CodeDeploy agent, download code from CodeCommit and configure Laravel application.

 4.9\.
 Choose **Next: Add Storage** and **Next: Add Tags**.